-1-Warming up: Letting your vehicle warm up before driving will be best for fuel economy.
-It will increase the gas mileage.
-But this theory is only for the cars in old times.
+1-Warming up: Letting your vehicle warm up before driving will be best for fuel economy and it will increase gas mileage.
+But this theory is only for cars in old times.
 Nowadays the manufacturers are designing such vehicles which can be driven within seconds after starting up.

 2-Old cars: 10 or even more years old cars will experience the decrease in fuel economy if not properly maintained and become less efficient.
 The minor effect of age is on those cars which are properly maintained and are in good condition even if they are 10 or more years old.